BridgingBigData/BridgingBigData.github.io/pages/bbd2023agenda.md

 **Title:**
 > Abstract

-**Speaker:** Dr. Mihan H. McKenna Taylor, Army Senior Research Scientist, for Near Surface Phenomenology for the U.S. Army Engineer Research and Development Center (ERDC), a group of 7 Research and Development laboratories for the U.S. Army Corps of Engineers (USACE) and the U.S. Army.
+**Dr. Mihan H. McKenna Taylor**, Army Senior Research Scientist, for Near Surface Phenomenology for the U.S. Army Engineer Research and Development Center (ERDC), a group of 7 Research and Development laboratories for the U.S. Army Corps of Engineers (USACE) and the U.S. Army.
 > ![Dr. Mihan McKenna](https://bridgingbigdata.github.io/pages/images/mihan.jpg)

 <details>